LiskHQ/lisk-docs/docs/about-lisk/governance.md

 To decentralize the governance of the Lisk project further, Lisk introduces a decentralized autonomous organization, the Lisk DAO, which allows Lisk token holders to participate together in the governance of the Lisk project.

 ## Lisk DAO
-The Lisk DAO provides multiple opportunities for LSK token holders to participate in the overall governance of the Lisk project, including:
+The Lisk DAO provides the opportunity for LSK token holders to participate in the overall governance of the Lisk project, including allocation of funds, protocol updates, or strategic directions.

-- Allocation of funds
-- Protocol updates
-- Strategic directions

 ### Funding proposals
 A proposal for receiving a certain amount of funds to an address.
 If approved, the recipient receives the amount given in the proposal.

-The transfer from the Lisk DAO treasury can be executed by anyone, once the proposal is approved.
-Funding proposals are binding, which means that no-one, not even the Onchain Foundation, can prevent the transfer, if the proposal passed.
+The transfer from the [Lisk DAO treasury](#treasury) can be executed by anyone, once the proposal is approved.
+Funding proposals are **binding**, which means that no-one, not even the Onchain Foundation, can prevent the transfer, if the proposal passed.
 ### General proposals
-Generic, non-binding proposals about protocol parameters or the project direction in general that may be followed by the Lisk Foundation or not, depending also on feasibility and cost.
+Generic, **non-binding** proposals about protocol parameters or the project direction in general that may be followed by the Lisk Foundation or not, depending also on feasibility and cost.

+### Treasury
+What is the Lisk DAO treasury?
+Where do the funds come from?
+How are new funds added to the treasury?
+What is the treasury used for?

 ## Administrative role of the foundation
 The foundation will have an administrative role and will take care of the following